Clean Air Freight

 Number of Project Partners: 6

-The project aims to prepare for more rail freight deliveries into London and trail zero emission last mile logistics from a centre in South London.
+The project aims to prepare for more rail freight deliveries into London, including investigating the potential of passenger trains, and also trial zero emission last mile logistics from a centre in South London.

 By researching the challenges and potential for London stations such as London Bridge and Waterloo stations to be used for rail freight, this new Clean Air Freight project will help businesses and logistics companies considering rail freight understand if it could work for them.